gnbaron/spotify-podcasts/README.md

 # Spotify Podcasts

-A web app for browsing spotify podcasts and episodes.
+A web app for browsing Spotify podcasts and episodes built with Typescript, React, Next.js, React Query and Spotify Web API.